The Quiet Extinction

 Silence in training halls that once held hundreds.
 Rows of empty seats, dust settling on simulation terminals nobody signed up to use.

 Paper manuals yellowing in recycling bins.
 Technical diagrams rendered in careful hand-drawn lines, waiting to become pulp.
+A junior engineer asking: "What would we do with those?"

 Control rooms with a hundred glowing screens and a single operator who couldn't explain what any of them measured.
+The particular look of someone pressing a button they trust completely.

 The Post-Cascade Echo